ramirocadavid/ramirocadavid.github.io/project-askeladden.markdown

 <img src="/assets/images/askeladden-models.jpg" width="900" class="center">

 The two models with the highest performance were logistic regression with bigram feature extraction and an ensemble of multiple representations.
-Even though the latter had a slightly higher performance, the former is much more parsimonious, has faster training and inference times and is much more interpretable.
-For this reason, we selected the logistic regression to tune its hyperparameters more finely, obtaining a higher performance than its previous version.
+Even though the latter had a slightly higher performance, the former is much more parsimonious, has faster training and inference times and is more interpretable.
+For this reason, we selected the logistic regression and further tuned its hyperparameters, obtaining a higher performance than its previous version.

 <img src="/assets/images/askeladden-final-model.jpg" width="900" class="center">